Coffee cups, milk cartons, and toilet paper—oh my!

 Here are some of our top reasons why you should go paperless:

 - Did you know a single sheet of paper requires between 2 to 13 liters of fresh water to produce?
 Or that paper makes up 50% of the waste thrown away by businesses?
 Going paperless will help you shrink your carbon footprint.

 - A paper-free workspace is cleaner and more organized.
-Swap your physical documents for digital ones and you’ll find yourself with more space on your desk and less clutter to sort through.
+Swap your paper filing system and physical documents for digital ones and you’ll find yourself with more space on your desk and less clutter to sort through.
 You’ll thank us later!

 - Have you ever tried to refund something and realized you’d lost your receipt?
 Or rifled through stacks of business cards looking for a client’s contact information?
 Paper can easily be damaged or misplaced.
 But digital is forever!

 - There is no CTRL+F in real life—meaning you can’t use a search function on a physical document.
 If you’ve ever scanned a page looking for the exact text you need, you’ve definitely wished this was possible.

 - Wrinkled paper looks untidy and unprofessional.
 But you can’t crease a PDF!